Easy DIY Fly Trap for Fruit Flies and House Flies

 The measurements really don’t need to be perfect for this and to be honest I don’t always measure things out.
 Your goal here is to attract the flies and then drown them.

-Then put a rubber band or the jar lid around the mouth to secure the saran wrap.
-If you don’t have a jar around, you can use an empty two litter bottle cut in half with the original opening flipped upside down and put into the bottom half.
+Then, put a rubber band or the jar lid around the mouth to secure the saran wrap.
+If you don’t have a jar around, you can use an empty 2-liter bottle cut in half with the original opening flipped upside down and put into the bottom half.
 I have done this before, and it works too.
 It’s just not as pretty.

 You can toss the whole jar if you are grossed out (ew).
-But if you want to keep it really frugal, it’s best just to empty and rinse it out and make your attractant again.
+But, if you want to keep it really frugal, it’s best just to empty and rinse it out.
+Then make your attractant again.

 Most people have all of these items at home so they can make one right away to keep the flies away.
 If you don’t have all of these items you can still buy them and save money over buying fly traps.